 Each step is presented intuitively, new players can use tooltips to navigate the choices, and generic game options, such as selecting a DnD level up system or encumbrance options, can be fine-tuned to keep track of your character’s progression in whatever level of detail feels right for your game.
 Rules are automatically accounted for, so you can sit back and let the computer do the number crunching.

 And if you’re totally new to D&D, you can even use the Quick Build feature to whip up a competent adventurer in a flash.
-Select a class, pick a race, and choose a name – that’s it.
+Select a class, pick a race, and choose a name (here’s some DnD name generators if you’re stuck for ideas).
 Perfect for some speedy DnD roleplay.

 There’s also the option to create and use DnD homebrew content when building a character.
 D&D Beyond lets you add your own subclasses and races, particularly useful if you’re keen on expanding your campaign beyond official sourcebooks, or want to use the official D&D content you own in a physical format, but haven’t bought it digitally.
 Manually enter a class’s stats in the homebrew panel, and it’s as if they’re available to you as the real deal.